mathiasvr/progress-stream/README.md

 ### speed(integer)

-Sets how long the speedometer needs to calculate the speed.
-Defaults to 5 sec.
+Sets how long the speedometer needs to calculate the speed in seconds.
+Defaults to 5.

 ### length(integer)